 After several hours in Cascais, our driver took us two miles west to Boca do Inferno or the “Mouth of Hell”.
 The mouth is a sea cave that you can see from either side from above.

-Depending on where you stand you will be looking from the inside out or the outside looking in.
-The mouth offers a majestic view as the sea waves rush in and out creating tide pools full of sea life.
+Depending on where you stand, you will be looking from the inside out or the outside looking in.
+The mouth offers a majestic view as the sea waves rush in and out, creating tide pools full of sea life.

 Although not at all developed or built up, the natural area had a festive environment.
 People ventured out onto the flat rock at the water’s edge, many getting sprayed by the sea as the crashing water smacked the rock.

-A musician with harmonica and guitar played Neil Young’s “Hey, Hey, My, My” and Tom Jobim’s “Waters of March”.
+A musician with a harmonica and a guitar played Neil Young’s “Hey, Hey, My, My” and Tom Jobim’s “Waters of March”.
 We took in the scent of the sea, watched the water and listened to the waves crashing in time to the music.

 I had assumed it was called the Mouth of Hell because of the violent view of water crashing through the rocky cave.
 However, our tour guide explained that this site was given the name because it had once been a popular location for suicide.

-And of course, we in Portugal are mostly Catholic,” he said, “and believe that suicide is a one-way destination to Hell.”
+“And of course, we in Portugal are mostly Catholic,” he said, “and believe that suicide is a one-way destination to Hell.”
 He invited us back in the van and we hoped this would continue to be the round-trip we had ordered.
 We drove away from Boca do Inferno.

 About 11 miles north up the coast from Boca do Inferno is the westernmost point in Portugal: Cabo da Roca.
 Unlike some geographically significant points, like Four Corners in America’s west, this geographical point is more than a marker.
 It is also beautiful.